Sophsu888/imagesofancientmusic-demo/pages/about.md

 credits: true
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid=page.about-featured-image %}

 ## A Collection from the WashU Department of Classics under the Timothy Moore Project Collection.